chaumanfung/simplevisolver/README.md

 # simplevisolver (created in Python 2.7)
 Additions on 24 april:

-Three examples added with description\
+Three examples added with descriptions

 Changes on 1 april:

 Allow stepsize (alpha) to adjust in iterations:\
+(CAUTION: The lower bound of stepsize should not be too low, in case the iterations stop prematurely)\
 a/ decrease alpha when values are oscillating\
 b/ decrease alpha in later iterations (close to solution)\
 c/ decrease alpha when the values become zero\